adkelley/javascript-to-purescript/tut09/README.md

 ```haskell
 foldr (<>) mempty $ map Additive [1, 2, 3]
 ```
 This pattern is soooooo prevalent in FP, so pay close attention.
-We map a monoid constructor (e.g., `Additive`) to elements contained in a foldable structure (e.g.,`Array`) and reduce them to a single monoid value by appending them to the identity element `mempty`.
+We map a monoid constructor (e.g., `Additive`) to elements contained in a foldable structure (e.g.,`Array`) and reduce them to a single monoid by appending them to the identity element `mempty`.

 Whenever you see an overly complicated expression like the one above then, you may have a 'code smell' that's in need of a deodorizer!
 Well, thankfully there is a freshener for this expression, and it is called `foldMap`.
-We can also map a chain of multiple functions together with our monoid constructor too.
-And I'll show you how to compose them in the section [Monoids gone wild!](#monoids-gone-wild).

-Let's take a look at the type declaration for `foldMap`:
+Let's take a look at the type declaration:
 ```haskell
 foldMap ::  forall a m.
 Monoid m => (a -> m) -> f a -> m
 ```